Grobari: 1990s

 The 1990s marked the breakup of Yugoslavia and the outbreak of the Yugoslav Wars, events in which many fans from the affected republics, along with volunteers from Serbia, became involved.
 In 1992, the Grobari, with the support of the club's management, established the fan association "Agencija Grobari."
 However, on October 3, 1999, the fan association "Južni Front" was founded in response to alleged mismanagement within "Agencija Grobari."
 With tacit approval from the club's negligent leadership, those in charge of "Agencija Grobari" exploited the Grobari name, tarnishing its reputation.
 Key issues included ticket scalping, unchecked profiteering from fan merchandise, and scandals during European away games.
 For a time, "Južni Front" operated in the south stand before relocating to the east stand (and to the north stand for larger matches).
 "Agencija Grobari" was officially dissolved after October 30, 1999.
 In 2000, another fan association, "Grobari 1970," was formed.

 2000s

+In the 2003/04 season, a group of Grobari entered a fight with Bad Blue Boys during a friendly tournament in Switzerland.
+The season was full of uncertainty in the club as expectations were high for Partizan, the task to win back-to-back titles this season after they were crowned champions in the 2002/03 season and very little fans hoping in qualification for European competitions as Partizan had to face Djurgårdens IF Fotboll, drawing in the first match at home which made the fans believe Partizan would not qualify for the UEFA Champions League, while in the second leg Partizan drew 2-2 but went through due to the away goal rule, winning 3-3 on aggregate.
+The victory had the Grobari in happiness, over 500 Grobari in the Serb diaspora had visited Stockholm in the second leg, celebrating their victory.
+In the final round of European qualifications, Partizan faced Newcastle where the match was famously known for their victory on penalties thanks to Ivica Kralj's performances where Partizan would finally qualify for the Champions League.
+In the aftermath of the match, the Grobari had been celebrating all day due to the victory in Serbia on the streets.

 After the club's management decided to revoke all privileges granted to other fan associations, fulfilling part of the demands of the "Južni Front," they returned to the south stand for the first time in several years during the 124th derby on April 23, 2005.